wpendl99/.github/profile/essentials/git/git.md

 ➜  echo goodbye world > hello.txt

-➜  git commit -am "changed greeting to reflect the present mood" [master e65f983] changed greeting to reflect the present mood 1 file changed, 1 insertion(+), 1 deletion(-)
+➜  git commit -am "changed greeting to reflect the present mood"

+[master e65f983] changed greeting to reflect the present mood 1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-Now that we have a couple versions in our repository we can view them with the `git log` command.
+Now that we have a couple versions in our repository we can view the versions with the `git log` command.

 ```sh
 ➜  git log

 commit e65f9833ca8ee366d0d9c1676a91b1a977dab441 (HEAD -> master)
 Author: Lee
 Date:   Thu Dec 1 23:32:22 2022 -0700